BMDragon/SBND_PRISM_Pi0_Study/README.md

 - "shower_angle_back" : float : Off-axis angle of a single shower, with position projected to the back face of the TPC.
 None when event has more than 1 shower or no showers
 - "shower_angle_exact" : float : Off-axis angle of a single shower, using the exact position.
 None when event has more than 1 shower or no showers
 - "pi0_angle_front" : Array[float] : Off-axis angles of each $\pi^0$ that produced a shower, with position projected to the front face of the TPC.
 None when event has 0 showers
+- "pi0_angle_back" : Array[float] : Off-axis angles of each $\pi^0$ that produced a shower, with position projected to the back face of the TPC.
+None when event has 0 showers
+- "pi0_angle_exact" : Array[float] : Off-axis angles of each $\pi^0$ that produced a shower, using the exact position.
+None when event has 0 showers

 ### Masks in dataframe:
 - "is_1pi0" : Events with only 1 $\pi^0$ from GENIE